Same guy, same show.

 - Page 52 & Page 53 - The Sister's flashback uses an old cartoon, like Scooby Doo kind of style.

-- In an odd non-animated example, College Roomies from Hell!!!!!! has at times shifted to a more realistic style of art for dream sequences and flashbacks, only to fall back on the usual stylized designs when returning to the present storyline.
+- In a non-animated example, College Roomies from Hell!!!!!! has at times shifted to a more realistic style of art for dream sequences and flashbacks, only to fall back on the usual stylized designs when returning to the present storyline.

 - In The Order of the Stick, the multi-strip flashback to the legendary events that shaped the world are drawn in the distinctive stick-figure style, but with crayons.